 Corian and Silestone are often mentioned in the same breath when discussing kitchen countertop materials as if they were just different brands of the same type of material.

 But how do these two popular countertop surfaces compare?

 Composition: What Are They Made Of?

 One area of concern among homeowners is whether the product is deemed "natural" or "plastic."
 Of the two, Corian would be the more "plastic" product, but not by much.

-Based on technical data, Silestone has roughly 28% more minerals than Corian.
+Based on technical data, Silestone has roughly 28 percent more minerals than Corian.
 Other than the idea that one—Corian—has more polymers than the other, Silestone's greater mineral content does not matter much in terms of performance and appearance.

-- Corian - Made of about 33% acrylic resin (PolyMethyl MethAcrylate) and about 66% natural minerals chiefly derived from bauxite.
+- Corian: Made of about 33 percent acrylic resin (PolyMethyl MethAcrylate) and about 66 percent natural minerals chiefly derived from bauxite.
 Bauxite is the same ore from which aluminum is extracted.

-- Silestone - 94% natural quartz, with the remainder devoted to binding resins.
-Silestone is sometimes erroneously referred to as granite.
-It is not.
+- Silestone: Made out of 94 percent natural quartz, Silestone has the remainder devoted to binding resins.
+Silestone is sometimes erroneously referred to as granite, which it is not.
 Granite countertops are quarried straight from the earth and cut into slabs.
 Silestone is an aggregate.